 Each year, approximately 40 professors integrate community engaged learning projects into their First Year Seminar (FSP) courses with staff and Scholars from the Bonner Institute for Civic and Community Engagement.
 The projects draw a connection between the learning objectives of the course and a specific community need or interests.
-For a full list of FSP courses being offered this fall, visit the FSP Courses page.
 The following is a sample of projects that have been completed in previous years at TCNJ.

 The Mass Appeal of YA Fiction – Professor Madeline Anthes